metin/ProAngularJS-Repo/README.md

 055-using-directive-external-template-functions: Illustrates how to use a function to return the templateUrl that the directive will use.

 056-managing-directive-scopes: Demonstrates how all the instances of a directive receives the same scope by default, so that data elements are all synchronized.

+057-managing-directive-scopes-multiple-controllers: Demonstrates how to solve the problem associated with 056-, by creating one controller for each instance of the directive.